 BioZyme Inc., maker of Sure Champ®, has developed supplements to help your animals regulate their body temperatures, naturally.
 It’s newest product, Sure Champ Extreme with Climate Control is a daily top-dress supplement that is formulated for cattle, hogs, sheep and goats and designed to help eliminate heat stress in the animals due to increased temperatures, high humidity or extreme shifts in temperatures or climate.
 In addition to Amaferm, a natural prebiotic that helps maximize the nutritional value of feed, it contains plant extracts that support the animal’s ability to maintain normal body temperatures.
 Extreme also contains garlic, a natural insect repellent.

-Sure Champ Climate Control Paste was introduced in 2017, and helps all show livestock species handle heat stress by lowering the animal’s body temperature in a safe, fast and natural way.
-We suggest starting the paste a week to 10 days before a show and keeping livestock on the paste through the show to keep them more relaxed, cool and comfortable, resulting in better appetite and higher energy levels allowing them to look their best on show day
+Vita Charge® Climate Control Gel helps all show livestock species handle heat stress by lowering the animal’s body temperature in a safe, fast and natural way.
+We suggest starting the gel a week to 10 days before a show and keeping livestock on the gel through the show to keep them more relaxed, cool and comfortable, resulting in better appetite and higher energy levels allowing them to look their best on show day

 Strategically plan when you haul to shows.
 During hot periods of the year hauling at night is the most ideal to help reduce the time they will be exposed to the heat of a trailer.
 Make sure you have adjusted ventilation on trailer to allow for adequate air flow while traveling.